Questions to Ask; Hiring Local Chimney Sweeps for Your Jersey City, NJ Home

 Contact Hudson County's Most Reputable Local Chimney Sweep

-When you’re researching local chimney sweeps, be sure to include Apex Air Duct Cleaning and Chimney Services on the list of company’s you contact.
+When you’re researching local chimney sweeps, be sure to include Apex Air Duct Cleaning & Chimney Services on the list of companies you contact for your chimney and fireplace inspection and cleaning needs.
 With more than 40 years of experience and a proven track record of excellence, the team of CSIA-certified, fully licensed and insured technicians at our locally owned and operated Jersey City, NJ chimney sweeping company will not only meet your needs, they’ll exceed your expectations.
 For more information or to schedule a complimentary consultation, call 732-314-7171 today!

 Jersey City is the second-most populous city in the U.S. state of New Jersey, after Newark.
 It is the county seat of Hudson County as well as the county’s largest city.
 The 2020 United States census showed that the city’s population was 292,449, ranking as the 71st-most-populous incorporated place in the nation.
 The 2020 census represents an increase of 18.1% from the 2010 United States Census, when the city’s population stood at 247,597.
 Jersey City, with a population density of 17,396 inhabitants per square mile (6,717/km2) as of 2013, had the third-highest density of any U.S. city with over 100,000 people, behind only New York City and San Francisco (17,859).